Tag: emotional connection

 I recently rewatched all the Star Wars movies, and something stood out to me like never before: the clear divide between the Jedi and the Sith.

 The Jedi?
 They move with intentionality.
 They respond rather than react.
-They have a frame—a set of values that don’t sway with emotion or circumstance.
+They have a frame created by a set of values that don’t sway with emotion or circumstance.

 Anakin Skywalker struggled with this.

-When he lost his mother, he went on a revenge steak to avenge her, killing many.
+When he lost his mother, he went on a revenge streak to avenge her, killing many.

 Most of today’s “heroes” we see in movies don’t follow the Jedi path.

-He doesn’t let his emotions dictate his actions.
+He doesn’t let his impulses dictate his actions.

 His values determine his course, not his momentary feelings.